The Red Sea Diving Resort: Plot

 Kebede Bimro, an Ethiopian Jew loosely based on Ferede Aklum, works with the Israeli Mossad agent Ari Levinson to evacuate Jewish-Ethiopian refugees to Israel via Sudan.
 Ari realizes that his ability to operate in Ethiopia would be improved if he had a cover activity that would give him a reason for having a building and vehicles.
 He proposes to Israeli intelligence officer Ethan Levin a plan that would allow him to evacuate significantly more refugees: rent the Red Sea Diving Resort, an abandoned Sudanese coastal hotel, and run it as a front to facilitate moving refugees out of the country.
-The unorthodox plan is reluctantly approved, and Ari recruits his former Mossad colleagues Rachel Reiter, Jake Wolf, Max Rose, and Sammy Navon, to assist him.
+The unorthodox plan is reluctantly approved, and Ari recruits his former Mossad colleagues, Rachel Reiter, Jake Wolf, Max Rose, and Sammy Navon, to assist him.

-Shortly after the team's arrival in Sudan, the brochures they had printed inspire actual tourists to begin arriving at the resort.
+Shortly after the team arrives in Sudan, the brochures they had printed inspire actual tourists to begin arriving at the resort.
 Although hosting guests was not originally part of the plan, Levinson realizes the tourists will provide cover for the team's operations, so the team runs the resort as a legitimate business while simultaneously evacuating refugees to a waiting Israeli ship off the coast.
 The plan is initially successful, and multiple extraction operations are carried out, but the Sudanese Colonel Abdel Ahmed learns of Bimro after interrogating and then killing a group of refugees.
 Ahmed visits the resort to investigate but does not discover the refugee operation.

 One night, Ari and Sammy are arrested after an evacuation mission narrowly escapes from Sudanese soldiers.
 They are released and return to the resort to find Levin awaiting them; he tells the group the mission has been compromised and that it is canceled.

 Colonel Ahmed again visits the resort, and Rachel is forced to kill one of his men after the soldier discovers a group of refugees hiding there.
 To evacuate them, Ari decides to perform a final refugee extraction by cargo plane with assistance from Walton Bowen, a CIA officer.
 Ari and his team transport the refugees to an abandoned British airfield.
 The team and Bimro narrowly escape Ahmed and extract themselves and the refugees, landing at Ben Gurion Airport.